skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 This diagram reflects the more sensible `wasm-ld --stack-first` layout, where the ABI stack overflows off the bottom end of memory.
 The heap is just excess memory beyond the data.
-To find the upper bound, WASM has a [`memory.size`][grow] instruction to query linear memory size, which again Clang provides as an undocumented built-in:
+To find the upper bound, Wasm has a [`memory.size`][grow] instruction to query linear memory size, which again Clang provides as an undocumented built-in: